asandriss/vagrant-redis-cluster/README.md

 1. Move into the project directory: `cd vagrant-redis-cluster`
 1. Install the *vbguest1* plugin: `vagrant plugin install vagrant-vbguest`
 1. Provision the virtual machine using Vagrant: `vagrant up`
-1. Make sure you have the Redis CLI installed: `choco install redis-64` (Mac)
+1. Make sure you have the Redis CLI installed: `choco install redis-64` (must have Chocolatey)
-1. Test the connection to verify everything is working: `redis-cli -p 7000` (or any other cluster port)
+1. Test the connection to verify everything is working: `redis-cli -c -p 7000` (or any other cluster port)
-2. To test cluster user `redis-cli -c -p 7000`

 You should now have 6 redis servers running locally at: